redpesk-core/afb-app-manager/docs/0-introduction.md

 ## Overview

-The application framework of **redpesk** provides components to install and uninstall applications as well as to run them in a secured environment.
+The application framework of **redpesk** provides components to install and remove applications as well as to run them in a secured environment.

 The main functionalities are:

-- install/uninstall applications and services
+- install/remove applications and services

 - start/terminate installed applications and services